-In classrooms, care homes, and support environments, we all strive to create spaces where individuals feel safe, respected, and empowered.
+In classrooms, homes, and support environments, we all strive to create spaces where individuals feel safe, respected, and empowered.
 One effective approach that helps us achieve this is Positive Behaviour Support (PBS), a values-based, person-centred framework that promotes positive change by understanding behaviour and supporting individual needs.

 What Is Positive Behaviour Support?

-Positive Behaviour Support is more than just a set of techniques — it’s an evidence-based approach that focuses on why behaviours occur.
+PBS is more than just a set of techniques — it’s an evidence-based approach that focuses on why behaviours occur.
 Challenging behaviours often arise from unmet needs, communication difficulties, or environmental stressors.
 Rather than reacting with control or punishment, PBS seeks to understand the function of the behaviour and to use proactive, compassionate strategies to prevent it and promote alternatives.

 Core Principles of PBS